Late for the Sky (song): Lyrics and music

+Will Hodgkinson of The Times described the song as a Seventies soft rock favourite.
 AllMusic critic William Ruhlmann describes "Late for the Sky" as a "slow, piano-based ballad in [Browne's] familiar style" that is "a typically eloquent description of romantic discord."
 Ultimate Classic Rock critic Michael Gallucci says that while the album plays like "one long breakup montage" the title track is key to the story, telling of "the moment where that tiny glimmer of hope is wiped out by cold, hard reality."
 Browne biographer Mark Bego said that it "sets the tone" for the rest of the album.

 The lyrics tell of a relationship that is doomed to fail because the singer's lover's expectations of him are too great.
 Rolling Stone critic Stephen Holden said that it "explores an affair at its nadir."
 The song starts by describing an argument in which the singer and his lover discuss their relationship from when it began until he realizes that now when he looks at her he sees "nobody I'd ever known."
 In the second verse the singer acknowledges that "for me some words come easy/But I know that they don't mean that much/Compared with the things that are said when lovers touch."
 In the bridge the singer notes that he has been fooling himself by imagining that he could be the one who his lover needs.

 The song ends with a restatement of the bridge in which the singer states that he is rushing to catch an early flight because he is "late for the sky."
 According to Browne biographer Rich Wiseman, "the sky serves as the album's most striking symbol of death/salvation."
 Holden similarly stated that the sky is "the album’s symbol for escape, salvation and death."